vidardb/Benchmark/README.md

 Before running benchmark, please ensure:

 1. The PostgreSQL server has enabled [VidarDB Engine](https://github.com/vidardb/PostgresForeignDataWrapper).
-2. The PostgreSQL server has no password (currently the benchmark does not support password).
+2. The PostgreSQL server has no password and set trust in pg_hba.conf to 127.0.0.1/32 (currently the benchmark does not support password).
 3. Best to clear the system cache (`sudo sh -c "echo 3 > /proc/sys/vm/drop_caches"`) and restart the PostgreSQL server.